-8. Take a boat tour or hire a rowing boat
+8. Take a boat tour or rent a rowboat

 But don’t worry, I have a better recommendation!
-I think it would be a much more interesting experience to hire a rowing boat.
-The price is £7/adult/hour and you can buy it right there on the spot or book it online in advance here.
+I think it would be a much more interesting experience to rent a rowboat.
+The price is £7/adult/hour and you can rent it right there on the spot or book it online in advance here.
 If you don’t want to row the boat yourself, there is also the possibility to hire a waterman to do it for you for £14/adult/half hour (minimum 2 people).

-I recommend booking the lunch instead of dinner in case you want to check out the views!
+I recommend booking the lunch cruise instead of the dinner cruise if you want to check out the views!
 The price for the lunch is £22.5 during the week and £28.5 in the weekends and it takes from 12.30 PM to 2 PM (weekdays) or 12 PM to 3 PM (weekends).
 You can find more details here.

 9. Have a meal on the waterfront

-This charming city got its name because it is conveniently located along the banks of River Avon, which means you will find many great options for eating out in Stratford-upon-Avon that offer a view over the river!
+This charming city got its name because it is conveniently located along the banks of the Avon River, which means you will find many great options for eating out in Stratford-upon-Avon that offer a view of the river!
 After a full day of discovering Shakespeare’s birthplace city, you will definitely need to treat yourself to some authentic British dishes on the waterfront.

 Here is a list of good restaurants in Stratford-upon-Avon I can recommend:

-- Bistrot Pierre – great place to go in case you are craving some a French lunch in Stratford-upon-Avon
+- Bistrot Pierre – a great place to go if you are craving a French lunch in Stratford-upon-Avon

-- The Waterside Brasserie – this is Arden Hotel’s restaurant and a reservation is recommended
+- No. 44 Brasserie – this is the Arden Hotel’s restaurant and a reservation is recommended